michael71/lanbahn/README.md

     current state “S 911 1″.

 FB &lt;addr&gt; &lt;data&gt; (FEEDBACK)
     messages from the accessory decoders were introduced after the experience of a noisy     environment at the Warley Show (where 1 out of 500 commands did not reach the accessory) – “FB 911 1″ meaning: command understood and having set decoder 911 to 1.

 LOCO &lt;addr&gt; &lt;speed&gt; &lt;functions&gt;
     set speed and functions of a locomotive.
-Locos have a separate command to allow address overlaps between accessory decoders and locomotives to allow use of loco-numbers (like 7411) as addresses.
+Locos have a separate command to allow address overlaps between accessory decoders and locomotives to allow use of loco- numbers (like 7411) as addresses.

 FL &lt;addr&gt; &lt;speed&gt; &lt;functions&gt; (= FEEBACK from Loco)
     tbd.

 LOCK &lt;addr&gt;
     is the same a set (“L 911 1″ = set channel 911 to 1 and lock the decoder), except that it locks the decoder state afterwards (i.e. decoder will not respond to a new “SET” until it is unlocked again or a new "Start of Day" message is received).

 UNLOCK &lt;addr&gt;
     is unlocking a decoder (“U 987″ = unlock channel 987)

 SOD = START OF DAY
     "SOD" means: all decoders back to start position (i.e. red for signal, closed for turnouts)

 A = Announce
     regularly decoder capabilities can be announce, exact format still unclear

 RT &lt;n&gt; (= Routing)
     commands starting with “R” are used in routing, to announce that a route was set or cleared.

 </pre>